pkusensei/MinskFork/README.md

 - Postfix operations, i.e. `i++` & `i--`

     They are intentionally left out in the original project.
 Here they are added in as a fun side tweak.
-It stays close to C++ implementation of postfix operations, meaning `(i = 5)--` is valid syntax, but `(i--) = 5` is not.
+It stays close to C++ implementation of prefix operations, meaning `(i = 5)--` is valid syntax, but `(i--) = 5` is not.
 Prefix operations are not supported yet.

 - Language differences.